vegascpp/talks/README.md

  * If you have additional items, like source code, provide a link to them in your slides.
  * The best way to submit your slides is to fork this repository to your account, and submit a pull request.
-It will be reviewed as quicly as possible.
+It will be reviewed as quickly as possible.

 # Contact